kurokobo/receptor-poc/09_live_reconfiguration/README.md

 <!-- omit in toc -->
-# Demo 06: Encryption, firewall, work signing
+# Demo 09: Live Reconfiguration

 <!-- omit in toc -->
 ## Table of Contents